surajfuturenet/Moresand/README.md

 # Moresand
- This is a plugin management framework
+This is a Sample Plugin Management Framework